deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/premium-list-management.md

-Nomulus comes with a `StaticPremiumListPricingEngine` that determines premium prices of domain labels (i.e. the part of the domain name without the TLD) by checking for their presence on a list of prices in Datastore. `nomulus` is used to load and update these lists from flat text files.
-The format of this list is
-simple: It is a newline-delimited CSV text file with each line containing the label and its price (including currency specifier in ISO-4217 format).
+Nomulus comes with a `StaticPremiumListPricingEngine` that determines premium prices of domain labels (i.e. the part of the domain name without the TLD) by checking for their presence on a list of prices in the database. `nomulus` is used to load and update these lists from flat text files.
+The format of this list is simple: It is a newline-delimited CSV text file with each line containing the label and its price (including currency specifier in ISO-4217 format).
 Any individual label may not appear more than once in the file.
 Here's an example of the formatting:

 ```
 premium,USD 100